Jamia professor bribery case: CBI officer accused of seeking Rs 60 lakh bribe; agency orders probe | Law-Order

 The court had marked a copy of his remand order to senior officers of the agency to take action against the erring official, if any.

-Taking note of allegations by the businessman, the Central Bureau of Investigation has deputed an Additional SP-ranked officer, who is undergoing training at the CBI Academy, to carry out any enquiry into the matter, officials said.

-The report will be produced before the special court hearing the matter, they said.
+The inquiry report will be produced before the special court hearing the matter, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)